Quiet Fire

 Taken together, these ideas are not abstract.
 They have handles:

 1. Begin in the body.
-Posture unclenched, breath long, shoulders down.
+Posture upright, breath long, shoulders down.
 Let the nervous system become a reference.
-If you start from agitation, you will mix in agitation.
+If you start from agitation, you will create agitation.
 (As an aside, studying Vedic meditation may be one of the most beneficial things you can ever learn, and it directly facilitates this critical step).

 2. Listen before you look.
 No meters, no spectrogram—one pass with eyes away from the screen.
 Ask only: where does it move me, where does it lose me?
 Mentally note the strongest elements of the mix along with the weakest ones.

 3. Name the center.
 In a sentence, what is the song trying to say?
 Keep that sentence visible.
-Every decision must increase its audibility to a stranger.
+Every decision must increase the audibility of that message to a stranger.
 If in doubt, ask the client: “what’s your intent for this song?”

 4. Apply kire.
 Make one decisive cut that clarifies.
 Often it’s removal—of a frequency notch, a timing slip, an excessive fade-out.
 Even when you think your work is done there is almost always one tiny cut that can improve the whole.